andrewjamesmoore/andrew-work/README.md

 ### andrewjamesmoore.com (personal portfolio)

-In past versions, I've spent a lot of time focusing on the visuals of my own portfolio.
-Often experimenting with libraries, animations, and the latest styling trends.
-For this project, I shifted the focus to creating a more stripped-down, barebones experience.
+For this version of my portfolio, I shifted the focus from fancy animations and fads to creating a stripped-down experience.
 By moving away from flashy visuals and complex frontend frameworks, I was able to get back to the basics—prioritizing speed, accessibility, and simplicity.
-This approach not only helped streamline development but also allowed me to create a fast, lightweight portfolio that emphasizes performance without sacrificing modern features like dark mode and responsive design.
+This approach not only helped streamline the development but also allowed me to create a fast, lightweight portfolio that emphasizes performance without sacrificing modern features like dark mode and responsive design.
+Not finished by any means but something to get up and build upon.

 __Details:__